arnowelzel/timed-content/readme.txt

 10. An example showing use of the `[timed-content-server]` shortcode with `debug` set to `true`.
 You'll only see it if you're logged in and it's on a Page/Post you can edit (Your regular visitors won't see this at all).

 == Changelog ==
+= 2.1.3 =
+* Removed support for PHP4 in `customFieldsInterface.php`.
+* Fixed Wordpress version check for deciding which image to use for TinyMCE button.
+* Fixed "Strict Standards" warning in PHP 5.4 in `__getNextWeek()`

 = 2.1.2 =
 * Dashicons support for WP 3.8 + added.
 Support for old-style icons in Admin/TinyMCE is deprecated.
 * Added versioning to all `wp_enqueue_style()` calls.